jamietheminyard/jamietheminyard/README.md

 - 👋 Hi, I’m @jamietheminyard
-- 👀 I’m a nerd and skydiver
+- 👀 I’m a geek at heart and Agile enthusiast
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript (node.js and React)
 - 📫 How to reach me?
 Email jamietheminyard@gmail.com